WayfindingWizards/WayfindingApp/README.md

 	- ```Pod install```

 10. Go to the WayfindingApp project directory, open a terminal, and run the command:
 	- ```Npm install```
+	- In order to open the project in Xcode, open WayFindingApp > ios > AwesomeProject.xcworkspace
 	- You will need to sign the project using your Apple ID for it work on iOS devices:
-	- *Note: in order to open the project in Xcode, open WayFindingApp > ios > AwesomeProject.xcworkspace In Xcode, under targets, select ‘AwesomeProject’ Navigate to the ‘Signing & Capabilities’ tab
-	Under ‘Signing’ select the 'Team Identifier’ dropdown menu and click ‘Add an account’
+ 		- In Xcode, under targets, select ‘AwesomeProject’, navigate to the ‘Signing & Capabilities’ tab.
+Under ‘Signing’ select the 'Team Identifier’ 			  dropdown menu and click ‘Add an account’.

 11. To run the app at any time, go to the WayfindingApp/iOS project directory, open a terminal, and run the command:
 - ```Npm run ios```